 With functions similar to that of Merriweather due to their physical similarities, Open Sans also revels in its versatility and flexibility.

-Its slim and upright structure is a favourite of web designers and a common addition to their digital pieces; which have wormed their way into social media.
+Its slim and upright structure is a favorite of web designers and common addition to their digital pieces; which have wormed their way into social media.

 This is crafted exclusively for artistic posts or videos.
 With jagged lines, this exudes the feel of a homely handwritten letter.